A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 We could just be blessed with an incredible child who knows how to sleep at night, but I doubt it.
 She's pretty bad at most things so far, and I doubt she would be excelling at sleep without the help. :) Anyway, if you have the means or very generous family/friends to buy this (when they are having a sale!), the Snoo is worth hype.
 If not, there are plenty of other great bassinets out there that are not so intense but still have some of the useful features like the white noise.

-• Swaddles
+Swaddles

 Swaddling helps babies feel snug as a bug, like they are still inside a womb.
 Most babies are escape artists though, so good swaddles are important.
-We borrowed a whole bunch of swaddles to try from a friend, but Nilou could get out of all of them except the Halo SleepSack and the Snoo swaddles.
+We borrowed a whole bunch of swaddles to try from a friend, but N could get out of all of them except the Halo SleepSack and the Snoo swaddles.
 If you are going with the Snoo, there are special swaddles that hook into the bassinet so you have to use those.
 If you are going with a different bassinet or crib, I'd recommend the Halo or the Sleepea swaddles (like the ones that go in the Snoo, but without the parts that attach to the bassinet).

 We don't use these big blankets for actual swaddling, but we use them ALL the time, as I mentioned in one of the sections above.
-Nilou had reflux for months and basically needed a tarp set out any time she was doing anything, so we put these on her bouncer chair, the couch, ourselves, other people, etc. for protection from her spit-up.
-The muslin ones are absorbent, so we just use them as burp cloths when we're out and about, and as summer blanket for her car seat or to block the sun in the stroller.
+N had reflux for months and basically needed a tarp set out any time she was doing anything, so we put these on her bouncer chair, the couch, ourselves, other people, etc. for protection from her spit-up.
+The muslin ones are absorbent, so we just use them as burp cloths when we're out and about, to cover up while nursing, and as summer blanket for her car seat or to block the sun in the stroller.
 Margeaux & May has really cute prints.
 The basic white Swaddle Designs blankets are awesome too (and so soft), and the silky bamboo blend swaddles from Aden and Anais are nice because they are very lightweight and come in shibori prints.

-• Other blankets
+Other blankets

-• Crib
+Crib

 We chose this mid-century-style crib from All Modern that matched the vintage dressers that we already had for the room.
 For now while we’re using the bassinet, it is perpetually full of clean laundry that we struggle to keep up with folding.
 Like many cribs, it transforms into a toddler bed.
-This one from West Elm is more expensive but also gorgeous—just saying.

 This Moonlight Slumber mattress had rave reviews, so we trusted the collective and no complaints from the sleeper.

 The mattress is waterproof, but another layer of protection from bodily fluids is always necessary so we have this Margeaux & May cover on the bed.
+You’ll want two.

 We have this video baby monitor.
 (Update July 2019: This monitor is donezo.
 The screen is entirely white now and we can’t monitor anything anymore with it.
 Don’t buy it.
 Update October 2020: LOL, ignoring my own advice, we bought the same one again it has been totally fine—no issues except it doesn’t hold a charge very long.)